mindspore-ai/docs/docs/federated/docs/source_en/image_classfication_dataset_process.md

 6. Convert a json file to an image file.

-    Refer to the following code：
+    Refer to the following code:

     ```python
     import os